- Visitors are always welcome

 Quakers call their services “meeting for worship”.
 The following attempts to briefly describe worship in Lake Erie Yearly Meeting and among other Friends who practice unprogrammed worship based in silence.
 There are other groups of Quakers that use a format for worship more like other Protestant church services.

 The community gathers together in a waiting, expectant spirit.
 Worship happens in silent waiting upon insight from God.
 A participant may feel led to share a message with those present.
 There may be many, few, or no such messages, which Friends call “vocal ministry”.
 The meeting concludes when the person with responsibility for closing the worship discerns that the meeting has drawn to an end.
 Worship usually lasts about an hour.

 What am I supposed to do during worship?

 You are encouraged to explore ways to center down.
 Centering means entering deep stillness.
 The idea is to clear one’s mind of chatter and to concentrate on listening to God.

 Each person finds his or her own way of centering down.
-Here are a few possibilities that some Friends have found helpful.
+Here are a few possibilities that have been found helpful.